 PanCAN: Why are registered dietitians an important member of the healthcare team?

-Jeannine: A dietitian can evaluate a patient’s needs and help design a diet that will be best for various phases of their journey – whether it is immediately post-surgery, during chemotherapy or radiation or managing health for the long-term.
+Jeannine: A dietitian can evaluate a patient’s needs and provide recommendations to best meet their nutritional needs during the various phases of their journey – whether it is immediately post-surgery, during chemotherapy or radiation or managing health for the long-term.

 Overall, a dietitian can help manage symptoms and side effects from the cancer itself or from treatment.
 They are focused on improving a patient’s wellbeing – both through practical recommendations and by serving as a trusted guide.
-One of the most helpful things I’ve found that I can do for patients is to let them know that the nutritional challenges they may be having – lack of appetite, issues with gas, taste bud changes – are “normal,” and that helps ease their minds.
+One of the most helpful things I’ve found that I can do for patients is to let them know that the nutritional challenges they may be having – feelings of fullness, lack of appetite, changes in bowel function, taste changes – are common complaints shared by other patients and that helps ease their minds.

 PanCAN: How should I prepare for a visit with my dietitian?

 Jeannine: Bring your questions and concerns!
-Be prepared to open up a dialogue about how you’ve been approaching diet and nutrition, the symptoms you’re experiencing and what you would like to address to improve your health.
+Be prepared to open a dialogue about how you’ve been approaching diet and nutrition, the symptoms you’re experiencing and what you want to address to improve your health.
+If you have investigated diet and nutrition yourself on the web, discuss your findings with the dietitian.

 Depending on a patient’s specific needs – whether they are getting ready for surgery or are undergoing treatment like chemotherapy or radiation or are moving into a long-term maintenance phase – a dietitian will bring recommendations tailored to their situation to improve quality of life.

-For example, we can offer tips to combat weight loss, like focusing on certain protein sources.
-Or to settle an upset stomach, avoid these foods.
+For example, we can offer tips to combat weight loss, like focusing on certain protein sources or adding calorie dense foods to the diet.
+Or foods that may be better tolerated if nausea is a problem.
 Pancreatic enzymes can be key for many patients and a dietitian can advise on dosing and other best practices.

 Some general questions to consider: